 To assist with this, they have developed an elongated ‘pseudo-thumb’ from an existing bone at the side of their paws5.
-Along with their other digits, this means giant pandas have 6 digits in each paw!
-Although this pseudo-thumb cannot move on its own, it provides better support for the panda to easily grip objects such as bamboo in one paw.
-In other bears such as the grizzly, this bone remains undeveloped.
+Along with their other digits, giant pandas have six digits in each paw!
+Although this pseudo-thumb cannot move independently, it provides better support for the panda to grip objects such as bamboo in one paw quickly.
+In other bears, such as the grizzly, this bone remains undeveloped.

-As mentioned, pandas suffer from having a carnivorous digestive system as they cannot break down cellulose, the key component of plants.
-Most herbivores are able to break down cellulose into sugar by producing certain enzymes, which is how they obtain their energy.
-Despite not having genes that code for cellulose-digesting enzymes, pandas instead shift this responsibility to bacteria present in their intestines.
+As mentioned, pandas suffer from having a carnivorous digestive system as they cannot break down cellulose, the energy component of plants.
+Most herbivores can break down cellulose into sugar by producing certain enzymes, which is how they obtain their energy.
+Despite not being able to produce cellulose-digesting enzymes, pandas rely on bacteria present in their intestines to do this job.

-Using RNA gene sequencing, it was found that the panda gut is host to a large variety of bacteria.
+Using RNA gene sequencing, it was found that the panda gut is host to many bacterial cells.
 Among them were many bacteria from the Clostridium genus, possessing genes coding for cellulose and hemicellulose-digesting enzymes3.
-By harboring these bacteria, giant pandas can at least partially digest bamboo fibers despite their poorly-suited digestive tract.
+Despite their poorly-suited digestive tract, giant pandas can at least partially digest bamboo fibers by harboring these bacteria.

-Although the panda has jaws and teeth that are designed for tearing meat from the bone and a digestive system more than capable of digesting it, it has a rather less well-defined tongue.
-In general, carnivores have long tongues with rounded tips, which is the case with giant pandas.
-However, researchers have found that while the overall structure is retained, the surface of the panda’s tongue is unlike other carnivorous mammals.
+Although the panda has jaws and teeth designed for tearing meat from the bone and a digestive system more than capable of digesting it, it has a somewhat less well-defined tongue.
+Carnivores generally have long tongues with rounded tips, which is the case with giant pandas.
+However, researchers have found that while the overall structure is retained, the surface of the panda’s tongue is different.

 While other bears and many carnivores have smooth tongues, pandas have evolved tiny projections on the surface of their tongue that serve to file down food6.
 This is especially useful for pandas as they remove the outer layer of the bamboo sheath before consuming the shoots.

-This feature is also seen in other mammals such as the omnivorous lemurs and treeshrews, where these projections serve a secondary purpose of cleaning.
-The small projections fit between their teeth and – like bristles on a toothbrush – mechanically remove food trapped in the spaces.
+This feature is also seen in other mammals such as the omnivorous lemurs and treeshrews, where these tongue projections serve a secondary purpose of cleaning.
+The small projections fit between their teeth and—like bristles on a toothbrush—mechanically remove food trapped in the spaces.

-Giant pandas in the wild are endangered because deforestation has severely shrunk their natural habitat.
-Challenges in mating and reproduction – male giant pandas possess a very small baculum in relation to their size – also seem to work against them.
-Add their extremely narrow diet to this list, and we can understand why their survival is extremely dependent on conservation efforts in the form of protection and breeding programs.
+Giant pandas in the wild are endangered because deforestation has shrunk their habitat and destroyed much wild bamboo, the panda’s sole source of food.
+Challenges in mating and reproduction—male giant pandas possess a very small baculum in relation to their size—also seem to work against them.
+Together with an anatomy that is more suited to eating meat, we can easily see why their survival is highly dependent on protection and breeding programs.

-It is clear that pandas have a lot of evolution ahead of them that will optimize their bodies for their plant-based diet.
-Time will tell if the species will adapt and survive, abandon their vegetarian lifestyle, or perish in the wild.
+Despite these conservation efforts, giant pandas have a lot of evolution ahead if they are to optimize their bodies for digesting plants.
+Time will tell if pandas will adapt and survive, go back to eating meat, or perish in the wild.
 Whatever the future holds, we can be grateful that, for the time being, we get to share our planet with these docile, clumsy, simply adorable fluffballs.